auth0/docs/articles/sessions/concepts/cookie-attributes.md

   - use-samesite-cookie-attribute
   - maintain-browser-compatiblity
 ---
-# Cookie Attributes Best Practices
+# Cookie Attribute Considerations

+You can secure cookies, primarily used for authentication and maintaining sessions, by setting cookie attributes.

+## Google Chrome sameSite attribute changes

 If you using a web application with sessions (e.g. for saving user preferences, shopping carts, etc.), and you allow users to sign in using identity providers such as Google, Apple or Auth0, then you rely on cookies to achieve that functionality.
 There are browser cookie behavior changes that may break your user experience.
 Google Chrome, for example, is going to be the first browser vendor to roll out a change that might not be compatible with your web application.

-## Google Chrome sameSite attribute changes

 You may notice that the Chrome spec for setting sameSite to undefined has changed from sameSite defaulting to `none` to `lax` instead.